 If a hosts file exists on the compuer it is loaded as a starting point for a DNS configuration.
 Local domain and computer name are extracted from the Windows settings.
+You need administrator privileges to setup a configuration.
 Use the Add Entry menu entry to add further names to the database.
 For automated update of entries a command line tool DNSCMD.EXE is provided.

 The Info Box at startup is displayed only for the unregistered version.

-The server is installed as a service for Windows 200x/XP/VISTA/7.
+The server is installed as a service for Windows 200x/XP/VISTA/7/8/10.
 The service is configured and monitored by the Control Panel Applet DNS Server.
 You need administrator privileges to change the configuration.

 The start menu entries to install/remove the service execute the following commands: